J00MZ/viz-avocado/README.md

 # viz-avocado
-This repo will build and push an image of Avocado Goodness 🥑🥑 to S3
+- This repo will build and push an image of Avocado Goodness to [S3](https://aws.amazon.com/s3/) 🥑🥑
+- The image is containerized in an [AWS Lambda](https://aws.amazon.com/lambda/) function
-The image will run a python script that triggers when a file is uploaded to the S3 Bucket `avocado-file-toaster` and will send the file type and URI to the new object in S3 to an email address
+- The Function consists of a Python script that triggers when a file is uploaded to the S3 Bucket `avocado-file-toaster`
+- When function is triggered, it will send the file type and S3 URI of the new object in S3 to an email address using [AWS SES](https://aws.amazon.com/ses/)

+# Usage
-## Triggering the Lambda Function
+## Triggering Lambda Function

 - Upload an object to `s3://viz-avocado`